- Political SciencePolitical Science

 (Offered as POSC 467 [SC] and SWAG 467) The goal of this seminar is illuminate the complex character of social movements and civil society organizations and their vital influence on Indian democracy.
 Social movements have strengthened democratic processes by forming or allying with political parties and thereby contributed to the growth of a multi-party system.
 They have increased the political power of previously marginalized and underprivileged groups and pressured the state to address social inequalities.
 However conservative religious movements and civil society organizations have threatened minority rights and undermined secular, democratic principles.
 During the semester, we will interact through internet technology with students, scholars and community organizers in India.
 This seminar counts as an advanced seminar in Political Science.

 Requisite: Prior course work in Political Science.
 Not open to first-year students.
 Limited to 15 students.
-Fall semester.
+Omitted 2015-16.
 Professor Basu.

 2014-15: Offered in Fall 2014